illwieckz/TremGen/README.md

 License
 -------

-TremGen is covered by the [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+TremGen is covered by the [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) or (at your option) any later version.

 How-to